apache/pulsar/site2/docs/helm-deploy.md

 #### Docker images

-The Pulsar Helm chart is designed to enable controlled upgrades.
+The Pulsar Helm Chart is designed to enable controlled upgrades.
 So it can configure independent image versions for components.
 You can customize the images by setting individual components.

 ```yaml
 ## Images